script-development/RT-CV/README.md

 _Real time curriculum vitae matcher_

-This is an api for CV scrapers to upload found CVs to where this tries to match it to a list of user defined search profiles _(hence the name realtime)_.
+This is an api for CV scrapers to upload found CVs to where this tries to match it to a list of user defined search profiles at the moment of a CV upload _(hence the name realtime)_.
 The actions taken when a CV is matched is based on the search profile.
+This tool also provides helper tools for managing secrets and keys.

 **What this isn't:**